About the Project

 -

-will parse and identify the command as aStatsCommand
+SpendingBookParserwill parse and identify the command as aStatsCommandand pass on the argument toStatsCommandParser.

 -